 The Farmington Museum announces the first-ever showing of their permanent art collection!
-Exhibit runs July 27, 2015 - January 2,2016.
+Exhibit runs July 27, 2015 to January 2, 2016.

 Mint Condition: Appreciating and Collecting America’s Coins presents a fraction of the new collection and highlights the fascinating history of American coin production and collecting.
 This exhibit is free to the public and will be on display until January 18, 2016.